LeashQuiche/Data-Analysis-Project/README.md

 Process and graph a CSV file containing biomedical data that relates hemoglobin levels, glucose levels, and chronic kidney disease (CKD).
 Create n number of random test cases and determine whether the case is likely to have CKD depending on the classification of the nearest point.
+*Bonus: graph a line connecting the test case to its nearest neighbor.

 # Nearest Neighbor Classifier Function Descriptions